brownerfox/cs260startup/README.md

 ### 6, 7 & 8

 So here is the fun part of my last 2 weeks.
 I uploaded my html assignment.
 It went into the gradebook as a 0 which was quite alarming at first.
 I was pleased to see that it was because I had forgotten to update my README.md file, AKA, what I'm doing right now for my HTML Startup assignment.
 I then went to reupload my assignment and it was put in once again as a 0.
 This time the message was far less appealing.
 I was told that my website was no longer running.
 I went to check and it was true.
 I restarted my instance and reached out to a TA, all to no avail.
 My website had stopped funcitoning.
 I found that I had not yet verified my email so they shut down my down.
 I reverified my email and then recreated the instance inorder to get my production environment running.
 It still would not let me use my domain that had worked only a week before.
 I then bought a new domain, talked to another TA and was incapable of getting my production environment up and running again.
 I reached out to Professor Venture over email and discord with no response.
 So after all of this experience, I decided to do my CSS Startup regardless of my current incapabilities of successfully running my production environment.
 Thanks for listening to my TEDtalk.

+## React Startup

+### 1

+I started working right away on uploading my Simon.
+It was a little difficult setting up npm and I also didn't know initially that I had to use powershell to make it work.
+I got it working eventually.
+Afterwards I started looking through the jsx files and such to get a good idea of how react works.
+I used the simon startup for a ton of starter code for my project.

+### 2

+This was honestly such a struggle for me.
+The hardest part was restructuring my files so that they made sense in the react format.
+I had to figure out about what type of files react uses.
+It was hard because I didn't want to do the bare minimum but it was still very hard for me.

+### 3, 4, 5, 6

+I struggled to remember to upload to github because I was really struggling to get a good grasp on how to use react.
+This led me to be kind of confused as I would switch back and forth between the simon files and the startup files.
+I just tried to make little changes and then remember to commit.

+### 7, 8, 9

+I had to once again remember that I had to use powershell to actually upload my files to my server.
+I was able to connect to my website and it looked good so I decided it was time to submit it.